 The stone cottage is accessed up two steps into the porch where there is space to store your coats and boots after a day’s walking or exploring.
 The porch leads into the beautiful double aspect living room which has oak flooring in keeping with the property’s age, cosy wood burner, window seats to appreciate the views, Smart TV, Bluetooth sound system and a selection of games and puzzles for entertainment indoors.
 The spacious and bright kitchen has a traditional Belfast sink, beech worktops, an iPod dock and all the modern conveniences needed for preparing and cooking a family meal.
 There is a breakfast table for kitchen dining and a tiled floor which extends into the conservatory/dining room.
 There are glazed French doors out into the garden.
 Downstairs there is also the family bathroom with a shower over the bath, sink and WC.
 On ascending the stairs, which are steep and winding with narrow treads, you will find the two bedrooms, a king-size double and a twin, with fantastic views over the surrounding hills, both with window seats.
 The bedrooms are in the eaves of the property and have exposed beams, a classic period feature.
 The cottage benefits from underfloor heating in the bathroom and electric heaters throughout the main house to keep you extra cosy on colder nights.

 The outside space at this cottage is just as stunning as the inside of the property.
 The front has a low retaining stone wall decorated with a variety of shrubs and flowers.
 A side path and six steps lead you to the rear garden.
-The enclosed garden features a lovely lawn with flower borders and shrubbery, head down the winding gravelled path and you will be able to access the terrace, pergola and BBQ.
-Ideal for eating out and enjoying the sunshine.
+The enclosed garden features a lovely lawn with flower borders and shrubbery, head down the winding gravelled path and you will be able to access the terrace and pergola area, ideal for eating out and enjoying the sunshine.
 There is off road parking to the rear of the property which can be accessed through a gate at the end of the garden and there is additional parking on the village lane to the front.

 Dogs are charged at £20 each per full or part week.